mokolabs/tabby/README.md

 ### 1. Install ruby
 To use this tool, you will first need to have a working ruby development environment.

-If you haven't installed ruby before, you can follow these directions: https://gorails.com/setup/macos/14-sonoma#ruby
+If you need to install ruby, follow this guide: https://gorails.com/setup/macos/14-sonoma#ruby

 ### 2. Install script